frederickaplan/fdh/files/PART1/fdh-1-3.md

 - **Earth Elevation Map**, 2006 – This map has been drawn using sensor data.
 The process is automated, and does not rely on humans anymore.
 The production rules are built _within_ the machine. _Conventions have evolved into a mechanism._
 - **Google Maps**, 2004-... – The final step in this regulation mechanism is seens with the example of Google maps, which in a perpetuous state of improving.
 Most of the features are not printable, because they have been designed to accessed on a machine.

 ### 5.3.
-Regulated representations: From tool to machine
+Regulated representations: From tools to machines

 The general process of this regulating tendency involves the transformation of conventions into mechanisms.
 The regulation usually proceeds in two consecutive steps, mechanizing first the representation’s production rules and then its conventional usages.
 Ultimately, through this process, regulated representations tend to become machine readable.